gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

 - **O(N<sup>2</sup>)** space complexity to store this representation
 - **O(N)** time complexity for getting a list of all the neighbors of a node `n` because you need to read the entire row or column.

-This method provides a very fast lookup time and not terrible space complexity if the graph is a _dense graph_, in other words if there are a large number of edges compared to nodes.
+This method provides a very fast lookup time and not terrible space complexity if the graph is a _dense graph_ which is a graph where there are a large number of edges compared to nodes.

-In the example above we used a matrix of booleans where true indicates an existing edge and false indicates no edge exists connecting the two nodes.
+In the example above, we used a matrix of booleans where true indicates an existing edge and false indicates no edge exists connecting the two nodes.
 You will often see this represented as a matrix of ones and zeroes where zero indicates no edge exists and 1 indicates it does.
 This has the advantage of only requiring one bit per matrix cell.
 There are [some strategies](https://github.com/javolio/Bitwise-Adjacency-Matrix) to use this fact to compress the space requirements.

 ### Adjacency List